MahmoudEL-Afandy/builder-pattern/README.md

 # Implementing Builder Design Pattern

-Is a console application contains Exchange Rate Example , and i Implemented the builder pattern on this example .
+Is a console application contains Employee Salary Calculator Example , and i Implemented the builder pattern on this example .

 ## Table of Contents